sahilmalhotra0510/io/template/product/README.md

 STEP 1: Get your password at [buildingtransparency.org/](https://www.buildingtransparency.org/)

-STEP 2: Get your bearer key here: [https://openepd.buildingtransparency.org](https://openepd.buildingtransparency.org)
+STEP 2: Get your bearer "key" here: [https://openepd.buildingtransparency.org](https://openepd.buildingtransparency.org)

 ### In your command terminal, get the "Bearer" secret key for your username